Expert Accounting & Year-Round Peace of Mind – now at 20% OFF! .

 What is VAT deregistration?

-VAT deregistration is the process of removing your business from HMRC’s VAT register when you no longer meet the eligibility criteria or choose to opt out voluntarily.
+VAT deregistration is the process of removing your business from HMRC’s VAT register when you no longer meet eligibility criteria or choose to leave voluntarily.
+Once deregistered, you stop charging VAT and submitting VAT returns.
+However, you must still meet final compliance obligations, including submitting a final return and accounting for VAT on certain assets and stock.

-How do I cancel VAT registration with HMRC?
+How do you cancel VAT registration with HMRC?

-Do I need to submit a final VAT return?
+Do you need to submit a final VAT return?

-How long must I keep VAT records after deregistration?
+How long must VAT records be kept after deregistration?